UltraEngine/Documentation/CPP/Mesh_AddPolygon.md

 | PRIMITIVE_TESSELLATE_INNER0 | interior of primitive is tessellated |
 | PRIMITIVE_TESSELLATE_INNER1 | for quads only, interior of primitive is tessellated |
 | PRIMITIVE_TESSELLATE_ALL | primitive is tessellated along all edges |

+Since PRIMITIVE_DEFAULT uses no tessellation, it is the least expensive to render.
+Combining PRIMITIVE_TESSELLATE_OUTER0, PRIMITIVE_TESSELLATE_OUTER1, and PRIMITIVE_TESSELLATE_OUTER2 (for triangles) or PRIMITIVE_TESSELLATE_OUTER0, PRIMITIVE_TESSELLATE_OUTER1, PRIMITIVE_TESSELLATE_OUTER2, and PRIMITIVE_TESSELLATE_OUTER3 (for quads) is actually less expensive to render than setting only some edges to be tessellated.

 ## Returns